tl;dr

 Future

-We wish EELS to turn into the default strategy to specify Core EIPs, the primary place EIP authors go to prototype their proposals, and the absolute best reference for the way Ethereum works.
+We would like EELS to develop into the default strategy to specify Core EIPs, the primary place EIP authors go to prototype their proposals, and the very best reference for a way Ethereum works.

-When you’re excited about contributing or prototyping your EIP, be part of us on the #specifications channel or seize a problem from our repository.
+For those who’re desirous about contributing or prototyping your EIP, be a part of us on the #specifications channel or seize a difficulty from our repository.

 Source link